shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Basic Operations on Images.md

 ```python
 >>> img[:,:,2] = 0
 ```
+`Note`:You can also try `[:,:,0]` & `[:,:,1]`

 ### Warning
 `cv.split()` is a costly operation (in terms of time).
 So use it only if necessary.
 Otherwise, go for Numpy indexing.

 ## Making Borders for Images (Padding)
 If you want to create a border around an image, something like a photo frame, you can use `cv.copyMakeBorder()`.
-But it has more applications for convolution operation, zero padding, etc. This function takes the following arguments:
+But it has more applications for convolution operation, zero padding, etc.

+`The convolution operation` is a mathematical tool used to combine two signals or functions to produce a third signal.
+In the context of signals and systems, convolution relates the input signal and the impulse response of a system to produce the output signal.

+This function takes the following arguments:
 - `src` - input image
 - `top, bottom, left, right` - border width in the number of pixels in corresponding directions
 - `borderType` - Flag defining what kind of border to be added.
 It can be the following types: